 The receiver module demodulates the received RF signal, converting it into a digital data stream that can be processed by the BCM or ECU.

 The BCM or ECU authenticates the received signal by verifying the unique identification code associated with the key fob.
 This step ensures that only authorized key fobs can control the vehicle's systems, preventing unauthorized access.
+The operation of remote keyless entry systems depends entirely on the integrity of this authentication step.

 If the signal is authenticated, the BCM or ECU interprets the requested action encoded in the signal (e.g., lock, unlock, trunk release).